 If you're hoping to craft literary-leaning stories, Meander, Spiral, Explode is a must.
 At once both literary analysis and a craft text, the book examines the structural possibilities of (mostly fictional) narrative.
 In the introduction, Alison challenges the conventional wisdom of narrative as an arc, arguing we do not necessarily need to apply it to all narrative, that in fact, the arc's predominate mode of Western storytelling for centuries is a disservice to all the other possibilities for narrative shapes.

 Do you always reach for the same hackneyed expressions to describe body language, internal feelings, and other expressions of emotions?
 I know I do.
 The Emotional Thesaurus is one of the most useful books I've purchased.
 With over 100 different emotions and their corresponding physical, internal, and mental tells, plus a list of "power verbs" associated with them, this text is useful to anyone who wants to vary up their descriptions along this line.
-Although I've yet to explore the other text in the series, Ackerman and Puglish also have several other books focused on other descriptions as well.
+I've since explored the other books in the series, and while I think this is the strongest one, I've found those useful too!